Bachelor’s/MPH Combined Degree

 Applications should be submitted by July 1 for Fall term admission.
 Applications after the relevant deadline will be considered on a case-by-case and space available basis.
 Once the dean’s office has made acceptance decisions, students will be contacted to pick up the combined degree form.
 Students need to return the signed combined degree form to their college’s academic advising office to ensure appropriate credit for the coursework.
 The PHHP dean’s office will register students for their public health courses.

-Students can initiate the combined degree program in Fall or Spring once they have reached senior standing (90 hours earned) and have been accepted to the program.
+Students can initiate the combined degree program in Fall once they have reached senior standing (90 hours earned) and have been accepted to the program.
 Students cannot begin the program before reaching senior standing.